Check Engine Light Service Specialists

-Family-owned and operated since 1988, C&J Automotive provides you and your family with quality auto repair services, like check engine light service, at affordable prices.
+Family-owned and operated since 1988, C&J Automotive provides you and your family with quality auto repair services, like check engine light service, at fair prices.

 Our full-service facilities in Berwyn and Newtown Square, PA are open and ready to service all makes and models including foreign and domestic, hybrid and electric cars, trucks and SUVs!

-Fill out our quick form to schedule service with a C&J Advisor today and get a free check engine light code scan!
+Fill out our quick form to schedule service with C&J Automotive in Berwyn or Newtown Square today and get a free check engine light code scan!